woofmute/woofmute.github.io/rez.md

 # Rez Research
 i am not writing a proper readme rn. this is a page that can link to the other research notes when they exist in their places.

 this will be worked on as i work on it. i make no promises as to how fast that will be, or whether i stay focussed on the same thing all the time. uploading as i go for my own benefit.

+for now i am researching Rez build 836, as it is easier to debug. notes will be adapted for the final Dreamcast version when i am ready.

 ***don't*** *forget to uwaa*